 5. Positive Working Environment

 Bullying, discrimination or cliques discourage employees from doing their best and may lead to high turnover.
-A positive working environment encourages staff retention and productivity.
+A positive workplace environment encourages staff retention, motivation, and productivity.

 6. Supportive Supervisors